Bastyr Center for Natural Health protects the privacy of your medical information.

 Right to Revoke Authorization: Other uses and disclosures of your health information not covered by this notice or the laws that apply to us will be made only with your written permission.
 If you provide us with permission to use or disclose health information about you under these circumstances, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose medical information about you for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission, and information disclosed to other party’s may no longer be afforded certain protections under the law once released and might be re-disclosed to other parties without your authorization.

-If you believe your privacy rights have been violated, you may contact Bastyr’s HIPAA Compliance/ Safety Officer at: 3670 Stone Way North; Seattle, WA 98103; [(425) 602-3375].
+If you believe your privacy rights have been violated, you may contact Bastyr’s Medical Records Department Manager/HIPAA Compliance Officer at: 3670 Stone Way North; Seattle, WA 98103; [(206) 834-4151].
 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services.

 The quality of your care will not be jeopardized nor will you be penalized for filing a complaint.